jremington/WWVB_decoder/README.md

   if ( i > 79 && val) bitcorr[2]--;
   ```

-  For 100 samples the values of the correlation function range from 100 for a perfect match, 0 for uncorrelated, to -100 for a perfect mismatch.
+  For 100 samples the values of the correlation function range from 100 for a perfect match, to 0 for uncorrelated, to -100 for a perfect mismatch.